 There are many factors that can impact use rates like, type or intensity of media or seat belt enforcement.
 High visibility enforcement in particular is generally considered to be the best means for achieving increases in belt use.
 Enforcement rates were declining in much of the country headed into 2019 and the events of 2020 and 2021 may have strengthened that decline.
+Even though rates indicate usage is trending upward from recent years, the state should maintain focus on, and possibly increase enforcement at both daytime and nighttime to further increase belt usage, especially among the lower usage groups.

 As with previous years, there are areas deserving of extra efforts to continue to make New Mexico roads safer.
-Drivers of pickup trucks and occupants travelling on Local roads continue to have the lowest daytime seat belt use rates.
+Occupants in Pickup Trucks and occupants travelling on Local roads continue to have the lowest daytime seat belt use rates.
 In addition, findings from the nighttime study also continue to show lower seat belt use for these same subgroups of vehicles and road types.